jopijuco/local/README.md

 5. Then run `python -m flask run` to run the app
 5. Click on the URL displayed on your command prompt `http://:xxx.x.x.x:xxxx/`
 6. You are ready to go!

-##Business View

-A Business has at least one store

-#Product management
-A Business can create a new product and add it to all of its stores.
-In this case, the business is the owner of this product and is able to modify product's name, description and images.
-A Business can also add an existing product to his store(s).
-In this case, it's not the product's owner so it can't modify product's name, description and images.
-When a Business add a product to his stores (by creating a new one or picking an existing), he must enter the price and the quantity for each of his store.